HomeSpecialties › Medical Oncology

 Is medical oncology hard to get into?

-It's a competitive physician subspecialty, though the hard numbers are limited.
-There are two bottlenecks: getting onto Basic Physician Training, then winning an accredited Advanced Training post after passing both Divisional exams.
-The RACP doesn't publish a national applicant-to-offer ratio for medical oncology, so the precise success rate isn't published, and selection is run by hospitals, networks and states rather than by a national scored match.
-A 2018 MOGA survey found most advanced trainees were concerned about future job prospects — but that's about post-Fellowship jobs, not entry competition, so we don't present it as a selection ratio.
+It's a competitive physician subspecialty with two bottlenecks (see biggest_catch).
+No national applicant-to-offer ratio is published — selection is run by hospitals, networks and states (see Competitiveness).
+A 2018 MOGA survey found most advanced trainees were concerned about future job prospects — that's about post-Fellowship jobs, not entry competition, so we don't present it as a selection ratio.

 How long does training take?